kantuni/notebook/Utilities/utils.md

 } while (next_permutation(v.begin(), v.end()));
 ```

-Rearranges the elements in the range `[first,last)` into the next *lexicographically greater* permutation.
+Rearranges the elements in the range `[first, last)` into the next *lexicographically greater* permutation.

 ```c++